 Whitney Soule began her tenure as Vice Provost and Dean of Admissions on July 1, 2021.

-Vice Provost Soule has three decades of experience in admissions at highly selective institutions, including most recently as Senior Vice President and Dean of Admissions and Student Aid at Bowdoin College, where her leadership advanced both diversity and selectivity, with an increasing number of students of color, first-generation students, and students on financial aid, alongside a decreasing admit rate and a growing yield rate.
+Vice Provost Soule is the first female Dean of Admissions in Penn’s history, with more than three decades of experience in higher education admissions.
+Prior to Penn, she served as Senior Vice President and Dean of Admissions and Student Aid at Bowdoin College.
+Her leadership at Bowdoin College advanced both diversity and selectivity, with an increasing number of students of color, first-generation students, and students on financial aid.
+She was also the first woman in her role at Bowdoin College.